adlnet/xapi-profiles/xapi-profiles-spec.md

 # Structure

 Profiles serve two primary technical goals.
-First, they contain metadata about xAPI concepts intended for reuse within statements, such as verbs and activity types.
-The metadata includes connections between concepts, not just within the current profile, but also as used in other profiles, supporting a rich ecosystem of related terms.
-Some of the xAPI concepts a profile lists won't be original to this profile, either, but will be borrowed from other profiles.
+First, they contain metadata about xAPI Concepts intended for reuse within statements, such as verbs and activity types.
+The metadata includes connections between Concepts, not just within the current profile, but also as used in other profiles, supporting a rich ecosystem of related terms.
+An xAPI Concept is any building block for use in Statements, and new versions of the profile specification may introduce new Concepts that can be described.
+The basis for xAPI Concepts is the SKOS Concept, a flexible way to refer to "specific ideas or meanings established within a knowledge organization system."

-Second, they contain specific rules about using those xAPI concepts properly, both on how to form individual statements containing specific concepts, and how to group those statements together in patterns of multiple statements.
+Second, they contain specific rules about using those Concepts properly in specific situations, both on how to form individual statements containing specific Concepts, and how to group those statements together in patterns of multiple statements.
 These rules allow profile authors to require specific elements, describe precise orderings, and many other options.

 To assist in accomplishing these two primary goals, profiles also contain metadata about themselves—descriptions, authorship, versioning, and so forth.